BMW Car Insurance Quotes in 2026

 Nationwide gives drivers plenty of flexibility when it comes to customizing their car insurance.
 From rental reimbursement and roadside assistance to gap insurance and accident forgiveness, the company offers a wide range of optional coverages to suit different needs and budgets.

-You can also benefit from programs like SmartRide and SmartMiles, which reward safe or low-mileage driving with potential savings.
+You can also benefit from programs like SmartRide and SmartMiles, which reward safe and low-mileage driving with potential savings.
 But Nationwide policies aren’t available everywhere.
 Drivers in Alaska, Hawaii, Louisiana, and Massachusetts will need to explore other companies.

 Pros